ABPM - Licensing

 - In addition to the methods of approval for continuing medical education hours provided in paragraph 2 of this Rule, the Board may consider prior approval of meetings.
 Such prior approval shall be obtained from the Secretary of the Board or, if the Secretary is unavailable to consider hours for approval, a designee of the Board appointed by the President of the Board.

-Note: ALL copies of Continuing Medical Education Credits, renewal application, and payment must be in the office of the Secretary no later than May 30th of the expiration year or there will be a $25 late fee charged.
+Note: ALL copies of Continuing Medical Education Credits, renewal application, and payment must be in the office of the Board no later than June 30th of the expiration year or there will be a $25 late fee charged.